-I will update every other day or so and add more...
+I will update every week or so and add more...
 I am giving my opinions on each one, but you should check each one out.

 I am ignoring all the ones that are too stupid to ever fund.
 Not worth our time studying them.

 AND REMEMBER, IF YOU START A KICKSTARTER, LET US KNOW AHEAD.
 LOREN AND I WILL BOTH BE GLAD TO REVIEW IT FOR YOU AND WE WILL PUT IT IN THE CATEGORY ABOVE OF MEMBERS DOING KICKSTARTERS.
 AND I WILL EMAIL EVERYONE WHEN IT LAUNCHES.

 Remember, folks, it really helps all of us if our campaigns fund in the fiction area.
 The more we put up, the more we have success, even at the small asks, the more Kickstarter pays attention to the Publishing/Fiction area.
 So even if only for a few bucks, help these campaigns along if you can.

 And most importantly, study how they are doing it.